 However, there are a few things to keep in mind as relates to interior plants as we enter autumn.
 Good news for you we have a couple of expert tips to help keep your plants healthy in the fall!

-For more tips and plant care pointers, visit our Plant Doctor blog post archive.
+For more tips and plant care pointers, visit the Plant Doctor section on our site.